 - 3. This Accusation is brought before the Board, under the authority of the following laws.
 All section references are to the Business and Professions Code unless otherwise indicated. - 4.
-Section 2004 of the Code states: - "The board shall have the responsibility for the following: - "(a) The enforcement of the disciplinary and criminal provisions of the Medical Practice Act. - "(b) The administration and hearing of disciplinary actions. - "(c) Carrying out disciplinary actions appropriate to findings made by a panel or an administrative law judge. - "(d) Suspending, revoking, or otherwise limiting certificates after the conclusion of disciplinary actions. - "(e) Reviewing the quality of medical practice carried out by physician and surgeon certificate holders under the jurisdiction of the board. - "(f) Approving undergraduate and graduate medical education programs. - "(g) Approving clinical clerkship and special programs and hospitals for the programs in subdivision (f). - "(h) Issuing licenses and certificates under the board's jurisdiction. - "(i) Administering the board's continuing medical education program." - 5.
-Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 6.
-Section 2234 of the Code states, in part:

-"The board shall take action against any licensee who is charged with unprofessional conduct.
-In addition to other provisions of this article, unprofessional conduct includes, but is not limited to, the following:

-- "(a) Violating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter." - 7.
-Section 2239 of the Code states in part: - "(a) The use or prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a manner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
-The record of the conviction is conclusive evidence of such unprofessional conduct. - 8.
-Section 820 of the Code provides that whenever it appears that a licensee may be unable to practice his or her profession safely as a result of mental illness or physical illness affecting competency, the licensing agency may order an examination of licensee. - 9.
-Section 822 of the Code provides that, if a licensing agency determines that a licensee's ability to practice his or her profession safely is impaired because of mental or physical illness affecting competency, the licensing agency may take action by revoking the licensee's certificate or license, suspending the licensee's right to practice, placing the licensee on probation, or taking such other action in relation to the licensee as the licensing agency in its discretion deems proper.
+Section 2227 of the Code provides that a licensee who is found guilty under the Medical Practice Act may have his or her license revoked, suspended for a period not to exceed one year, placed on probation and required to pay the costs of probation monitoring, or such other action taken in relation to discipline as the Board deems proper. - 5.
+Section 2234 of the Code requires the Board to take action against any licensee who is charged with unprofessional conduct, defined to include "[v]iolating or attempting to violate, directly or indirectly, assisting in or abetting the violation of, or conspiring to violate any provision of this chapter." - 6.
+Section 2236 of the Code provides that the conviction of any offense substantially related to the qualifications, functions, or duties of a physician and surgeon constitutes unprofessional conduct - 7.
+Section 2239(a) of the Code provides that the use or prescribing for or administering to himself or herself, of any controlled substance; or the use of any of the dangerous drugs specified in Section 4022, or of alcoholic beverages, to the extent, or in such a mariner as to be dangerous or injurious to the licensee, or to any other person or to the public, or to the extent that such use impairs the ability of the licensee to practice medicine safely or more than one misdemeanor or any felony involving the use, consumption, or self-administration of any of the substances referred to in this section, or any combination thereof, constitutes unprofessional conduct.
+The record of the conviction is conclusive evidence of such unprofessional conduct.